Car rental guide from a frequent traveler — avoid common mistakes and save money

 Airport locations usually offer 24-hour pickup and drop-off services, whereas other locations typically operate during normal office hours.
 If you pick up the car at the airport, I always recommend sharing your flight number with the agency.
 They will know that your flight is delayed and will hold the car for you.

 This is your most important task before you even start your rental car.
 Inspect the car thoroughly for scratches, dents, and other damage.
 Take photos or a short video of the exterior and interior from every angle.
 This protects you against being charged for damage you didn’t cause.
 If you find something, walk back to the counter and explain that you found something, so they can record it on the contract, and you are covered.
-This is especially important in countries where disputes can be harder to resolve.
+This is especially important in countries where resolving disputes can be more difficult.

 Parking and other fees